 With a few formulas to get birth rates for comparisons and a bit more subsetting, you can produce graphs that show the most popular countries for babies in February and March.

-If you look at birth rates only in leap years from the United Nations data, Tajikistan moves into the top spot.
-South Africa moves into the top 10 locations and becomes the most populous location on the list.
+If you look at birth rates only in leap years from the United Nations data, the United Kingdom of Great Britain and Northern Ireland replaces Poland among the top 10 countries or areas with the most births.